vishnupeas/config/ubuntu/mailhog/readme.md

    sudo systemctl daemon-reload
    ```

-1. Use `systemd` start / stop / status of `mailhog`.
-The service must be visible in localhost post `8025` and the SMTP server at `1025`
+1. Use `systemctl` start / stop / status of `mailhog`.
+The service must be visible in localhost at port `8025` and the SMTP server at port `1025`